-Credit performances of the loan and guarantee portfolios are tracked and reported on a regular basis to provide management with an updated credit profile to monitor the operating environment closely for any emerging risks to the Group, and to implement risk-mitigating measures in a timely way.
+Credit performances of the loan and guarantee portfolios are tracked and reported on a regular basis to closely monitor any emerging risks, and to implement risk-mitigating measures in a timely way.

 (b) Seller/Servicer counterparty risk

 Counterparty risks may arise from the failure of an Approved Seller/Servicer of an acquired portfolio to remit scheduled payments to the Group in a timely and accurate manner.